 Cindy Edwards, Chair

-Cindy Edwards is the president of By His Design Digital Marketing Group.
-She and her husband, Greg Edwards, have called Jacksonville and Onslow County home since 1993.
+Cindy Edwards is the president of 17blue Digital Agency.
+She and her husband, Greg Edwards, have called Jacksonville home since 1993.
 Cindy has a life-long love of the arts – including visual arts, performance arts and technical arts.
 Her professional background includes serving the community as an educator, business owner and creative director.
-Her leadership in the community also includes serving on the Jacksonville-Onslow Chamber of Commerce Board of Directors and the Onslow County Civic Affairs Committee.
-She is passionate about community development and leadership.
-She enjoys spending time reading, writing, and traveling with her family.
+Her leadership in the community also includes serving on the Board of Directors for the Jacksonville-Onslow Chamber of Commerce and the Onslow County Civic Affairs Committee.
+She enjoys helping others, serving her community, and working toward more diverse cultural arts opportunities in our area.
+When she’s not working, she enjoys reading, writing, and traveling with her family.

 Cathryn Akerman, award winning artist and Massachusetts native, is inspired by nature, humanity, and local history.
 Born into a family of makers, she is a self-motivated, life-long student of “all things art.”
 Joining her husband (USMC vet) in Onslow County in 2000, she dedicated years to a local agency managing sensitive data and developing critical reports.
 As a committee chairperson she designed fundraisers, established donors, and maintained budget projections.
 Teaching after-school camps reinforced her belief that everyone deserves a peaceful form of self-expression.
 Cat enjoys various mediums from sewing to tattoo design, and is most recognized for her versatility in watercolors, acrylics, and oils.
 A member of CFTA, OOPS, OAS, and WSNC, she also volunteers talent to local animal rescues and veteran charities such as Semper Fi Fund and #22KILL.
 She embraces the opportunity to impact our arts & community development.
 Cat’s family resides in Hubert; she enjoys yoga, micro-farming and coastal living.